dylandasilva1999/babble-chat-app/README.md

 ### Project Description

+According to Merriam Webster, the definition of Babble, is to "talk enthusiastically or excessively" (2021).
+Which relates to the theme of the project of creating a closed-group chat application.
+As per Wardle and Dotto, statistics state/show that 30% of Whatsapp users make use of private group chats "set up with workmates", meaning close-groups for chatting is used quite often (2020).
+Therefore having an application specifically built for companies that want private group communication is essential.

 Babble is closed-group chat application!
 Babble is built for those companies acquiring internal private communication, security, and chatting at ease.

+Babble is a project for a Term 2 module Android Development Expanded, where we were tasked to develop an Android closed-group chat application built with Kotlin for the application logic and Google Firebase to manage the authentication and backend.
+The theme of the project is based of Whatsapp that sparked a public outcry due to an update to their terms and privacy policy, and users are desperately searching for alternative platforms.
+Therefore as a developer, I saw this as a golden opportunity to build my own messaging platform, in this case, Babble.

 ### Built With